-We exclude certain purchase accounting related items associated with the acquisition of businesses, assets and amounts in relation to the consolidation or deconsolidation of variable interest entities for which we are the primary beneficiary.
-These adjustments include, but are not limited to, charges for IPR&D and certain milestones, the amortization of intangible assets and charges or credits from the fair value remeasurement of our contingent consideration obligations.
+We exclude transaction, integration and certain other costs related to the acquisition and divestiture of businesses.
+We exclude certain purchase accounting related items associated with the acquisition of assets and amounts in relation to the consolidation or deconsolidation of variable interest entities.
+These adjustments include, but are not limited to, charges for IPR&D and certain milestones, the amortization and impairment of intangible assets, charges or credits from the fair value remeasurement of our contingent consideration obligations and losses on assets and liabilities held for sale.